KristjanESPERANTO/MMM-Buttons/README.md

 Add the module to your modules array in your `config.js`.

-Below is a simple example (needs [Remote Control](https://forum.magicmirror.builders/topic/735/remote-control-shutdown-configure-and-update-your-magicmirror) installed), with two buttons conneted, on pins 24 and 25.
+Below is a simple example (needs [MMM-Remote-Control](https://github.com/Jopyth/MMM-Remote-Control) installed), with two buttons connected, on pins 24 and 25.

 One switches on the display on a short press, and switches it off on a long press.
 The other does not do anything on a short press, but shuts down the system after keeping it pressed for 3 seconds with an explanatory user alert.